EngDePal/REST_AI_Server/README.md

 1. Introduction

     Industrial robots have become an increasingly important part of production systems across industries over past decades.
     Robot programming is typically done offline using a proprietary programming languague or online directly in the robot cell over a programming device.
     In both cases programs are saved on the robot controller and accessed during operations.

     Decoupling the robot hardware from proprietary software systems can open up a new dimension of possibilities.
 This is especially a topic of interest considering the rise of artificial intelligence applications.
-These might be limited by the restrictions concerning the controller like computing power.
+These might be limited by the restrictions concerning the controller like the available computing power.

-    Therefore, a previous thesis resulted in the development of a REST-API running in Java on the Kuka LBR iiwa cobot in the laboratory of production technology at Technische Hochschule Ingolstadt.
+    Therefore, a previous thesis resulted in the development of a REST-API running in Java on the controller of a Kuka LBR iiwa cobot in the laboratory of production technology at Technische Hochschule Ingolstadt.
     This alllows the robot controller to take on the role of a client connecting to a server, which can in turn feed it with a set of commands determined by arbitrary control or planning systems.
-My thesis is focusing on the development of such a AI server.
+    My thesis is focusing on the development of such an AI server.
     While the architecture and design of the application are discussed in-depth in the thesis, this repository represents the practical implementation of these considerations.

     NOTE: A client implementation is not included in this project and is significantly influenced by the supplier's hardware and software design.